AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 #### Summer 2018
 The summer team continued work on the hydraulic design of the UASB system.
 The major design project was creating the tipping bucket system to deliver wastewater in pulses.
 The system consists of a pivoting bucket which fills with wastewater before tipping and delivering the wastewater in a large pulse at a high flow rate.
 After brainstorming the idea, the team designed and tested models to determine optimal design and flow rates for the system.
 The team also continued developing code for the entire system, and made a Computer Aided Design (CAD) [model of the UASB reactor](https://cornell47.autodesk360.com/g/shares/SH7f1edQT22b515c761e1224485004ae7e44?viewState=NoIgbgDAdAjCA0IDeAdEAXAngBwKZoC40ARXAZwEsBzAOzXjQEMyzd1C0IBOAEx4GYeAFgBsAWgBMjAGY8xQgKwTxjLl3H8A7KoBGEABwQd-IZrQBfEAF0gA) using Fusion 360.

-#### Fall 2018 (SHORTEN This)
+#### Fall 2018

   During the fall of 2018, the team tested a benchtop UASB model in the lab.
-Because actual sludge granules were not readily available, and the team thought that using them in the early testing stages would be wasteful, the team decided to use tapioca to model the sludge blanket.
+Because actual sludge granules were not readily available, the team decided used tapioca to model the sludge blanket.
 Tapioca has similar material properties as sludge, inexpensive and readily available made it a suitable alternate material.
 Tapioca was used to identify preferential paths in the UASB reactor.
 Preferential pathways are the uneven distribution of wastewater flow throughout the reactor; the presence of these make the UASB reactor less efficient.

-  The benchtop model was a scaled down version of a real UASB reactor, made using Polyvinyl Chloride (PVC).
+  The bench top model was a scaled down version of a real UASB reactor, made using Polyvinyl Chloride (PVC).
 The influent was set on top perpendicular to the bottom plate and a hole was drilled at the top of the model connected with a pipe as the effluent.
 The team used ProCoDa software to pump the water through the influent pipe.
 They also added red dye to the initial pulse of water to manually to look for preferential paths.
-It was suggested to use a second pump for inputting the dye in the future for more accurate testing.

   The result of the testing shows that the layer of tapioca did not lift entirely off the bottom of the reactor, but instead it stretched as influent “wastewater” traveled through it.
 The red dye in the influent revealed the formation of preferential pathways through the tapioca layer.
-The team then came up with the idea of spreading the inlet flow by drilling four holes on the inlet tube near the bottom to decrease the preferential paths, but it was not completed by the end of 2018.

-  Afterwards, UASB tried to use a photometer to more accurately depict how the water was flowing through the sludge blanket by measuring whether or not the red dye concentration in the effluent tube was changing as expected.
-However, the tapioca was not a suitable material because it was too cloudy for the photometer to measure the red dye concentration.

-The team then tried to use chia seeds instead of tapioca, which resulted in a worse scenario;  the chia seeds was too buoyant in water and prone to flowing out of the effluent.
-Ultimately the team used glass marbles  as the sludge blanket due to the time constrains.
-As predicted, this material was too heavy for the influent water to lift them and it was back to the drawing board.

 #### Spring 2019

+  During the Spring 2019 Semester, the team focused on completing a design for the UASB reactors that will be fabricated and tested at the IAWWTP.
+The team decided to make reactor canisters out of 10" diameter clear PVC pipe, so that multiple reactors could be tested at the IAWWTP to determine whether or not pulsated flow affects reactor efficiency.
+To design the reactors, the team made a python class to represent the hydraulics of the UASB reactors and made an onShape model of the reactors.

 ## Summer 2019 Goals

+  The main goal for the Summer 2019 is to complete the fabrication of the UASB reactors and get them up and running at the IAWWTP.
+The team must get develop fabrication skills and develop best practices for the assembly of the UASB reactors.
+Upon doing so, the team must order new materials to build its first reactor.
+Then, the team will install this reactor at the IAWWTP.
+The team will practice startup of a UASB reactor, hopefully with the assistance of sludge granules from another source.
+If that reactor is successful, the team will build more reactors to test different variables and install said reactors at the IAWWTP.

 ## Methods
 Since the team will be testing various lifts in the UASB reactor ranging from 1 cm to 10 cm, the team must determine the pivot positions on the sides of the tipping bucket to get the proper pulse volume.
 The team has begun testing for pivot positions on a 1 gallon (or 3.8 L) bucket for 5 cm of lift and on a 2 gallon bucket (or 7.6 L) bucket for 10 cm of lift.
 According to the python calculations, 2.5 L of water is needed to create 5 cm of lift and 5 L of water is needed to create 10 cm of lift.